 To drive home the main point, in this section we restrict our analysis to the infrared (IR) sector of the self-interacting scalar field theory.
-It is in this limit where the LGW model provides a unified description of the long-wavelength behavior associated with many dynamical systems
+It is in this limit where the LGW model provides a unified description of the long-wavelength behavior associated with a large class of dynamical systems [].

-[our paper on the Chaotic dynamics of the RG flow].
 Despite the fact the LGW model is not a realistic substitute for relativistic QFT and the SM, it gives valuable insight into how dynamics evolves near criticality.
 With these cautionary remarks in mind, the LGW model provides an effective benchmark for understanding the primary attributes of IR quantum electrodynamics (QED) or UV quantum chromodynamics (QCD) and asymptotically free theories.